 Doing something completely different from what I usually do (drawing and digital painting) gives me more creative ideas and energy.

-It is a hobby and creative outlet for me at this stage.
+It is a hobby and creative outlet for me at this stage (I really love 3D).
 It helped me understand more about the 3D form, materials, perspective, lighting and shadows which I have applied to my digital painting knowledge.
 Learning 3D has made me look at the world differently and opened up new ideas.

 Getting into 3D